jkomoros/boardgame/README.md

 }
 ```

 Your moves also must implement the `PropertyReader` interface.
 Some moves contain no extra fields, but many will encode things like which player the move operates on, and also things like which slot from a stack the player drew the card from.
 Moves also implement a method called `DefaultsForState` which is provided a state and sets the properties on the Move to reasonable values.
-For example, a common pattern is for the property that encodes which player the move should operates on; this is generally set to the `CurrentPlayerIndex` for the given state via `DefaultsForState`.
+For example, a common pattern is for a move to have a property that encodes which player the move should operate on; this is generally set to the `CurrentPlayerIndex` for the given state via `DefaultsForState`.

 A `MoveType` is a conceptual type of Move that can be made in a game and is a generic struct in the main package.
 It vends new concrete Moves of this type via `MoveConstructor` and also has metadata specific to all moves of this type, like what the name of the move is.
 All of a MoveType's fields and methods return constants except for `MoveConstructor`.
+Given a Move `m`, the Type it is from can be recovered by inspecting `m.Info().Type()`

 A `MoveTypeConfig` is a configuration object used to create a `MoveType` when you are setting up your `GameManager` to receive a fully formed and ready-to-use `MoveType`.
+It is mostly a collection of static properties, plus a `MoveConstructor` that returns the specific concrete struct that implements `Move` for that `MoveType`.
+More on that later.

 #### Player and FixUp Moves